 You’ll be prompted to tune your speaker with Trueplay™ during setup.
 If you choose to wait, you can always come back to it later from the Settings menu.
 Tap System, select Ray from the list of products, and then tap Trueplay in the Sound section.

-Building your perfect home cinema
+Building your perfect home theatre

-On its own, Ray can make your shows, films, and games sound fuller, with crisper dialogue and more impactful bass.
+On its own, Ray can make your shows, movies, and games sound fuller, with crisper dialogue and more impactful bass.
 But by adding rear Sonos speakers, you can experience 360-degree sound.
 Ambient effects like footsteps, whispers, and elements of the score will completely immerse you in the world on screen.

-For an incredible surround sound experience, you can learn more about combining Ray with Sonos One or One SL in our guide to creating the ultimate home cinema experience here.
+For an incredible surround sound experience, you can learn more about combining Ray with Sonos One or One SL in our guide to creating the ultimate home theatre experience here.
 If you prefer your speakers to blend discreetly with your home decor, Ray also works beautifully with the SYMFONISK speakers we’ve created with IKEA.

 Ray isn’t just designed to enhance your viewing experience, but to bring stunning high-res audio into your home, too.
 One of the best ways to do this is with Sonos Radio: our expertly-curated selection of stations designed to soundtrack everything from early-morning alarms to late-night partying.
 With exclusive stations curated by musical luminaries like Erykah Badu, Brian Eno, and The Chemical Brothers, as well as thousands of global radio stations and our own selection of Sleep Sounds to help you fall asleep, Sonos Radio brings you music for every moment.